TheOdinProject/curriculum/dev_roadmap.md

 Curriculum Redesign:
 * GITHUB API KEYS -- set up rake task to pull in curriculum files so no crazy API calls being made

-* deploy backwards compatible with old structure
-* ???
-Change /curriculum index to redirect to courses index
-* Design: Cool down and flatten out
+DONE Initial deploy

-DONE Set up routing for /curriculum to redirect to /courses DONE Make sure all external links open in a new tab DONE Apply styling to project pages based on a `project` class.
+IGNORED deploy backwards compatible with old structure DONE Set up routing for /curriculum to redirect to /courses DONE Make sure all external links open in a new tab DONE Apply styling to project pages based on a `project` class.